startergo/homebrew-qemu-virgl/README.md

 - libangle (Apple's Metal backend for OpenGL)
 - libepoxy-angle (OpenGL dispatch library)
 - virglrenderer (OpenGL virtualization library)
+- spice-server (for clipboard sharing and enhanced guest integration)

 > ℹ️ **Note**: Pre-built bottles are available for faster installation.
 If bottles are not available for your macOS version, Homebrew will build from source (15-30 minutes).

+> ⚠️ **Important**: During installation, you may see a warning about libepoxy symlink conflicts.
+This is expected and can be safely ignored.
+The installation will complete successfully, and qemu-virgl will use the correct custom libepoxy-angle library.
+If the installation appears to fail at the linking step, run:
+> ```sh
+> brew link --overwrite --force startergo/qemu-virgl/qemu-virgl
+> ```

 ### Verifying Installation